 Newly settled C. undulatus individuals tend to remain near their settlement sites even up to 6 months after settlement (Tupper 2007).
 This will have a significant effect on the succeeding life history stages.
-Studies done by Choat and others (2006) provided clues on the life-history strategy of humphead wrasse where it exhibited indeterminate rapid growth and a short life span.
+Studies done by Choat et al. (2006) provided clues on the life-history strategy of humphead wrasse where it exhibited indeterminate rapid growth and a short life span.
 There are no mortality estimates for C. undulatus for American Samoa.
 Given that this species is not highly targeted in any of the fishery coupled with low fishing effort (Sabater and Carroll 2009, Sabater and Tulafono 2010), one can assume the total mortality would be a proxy of mortality rates.
-Based on the northeastern Australia population, C. undulatus has an annual total mortality range from 0.10 to 0.14 indicating that only a small portion of the population lived more than 30 years old (roughly 75 and 396 cm for female and male individuals, respectively) (Choat and others 2006).
-This strong site affinity, life-history characteristics and our findings of limited juvenile habitat availability suggest that the coral reef of Tutuila Island cannot support a large population of C. undulatus thus possibly resulting in low abundance especially for the adult population.
+Based on the northeastern Australia population, C. undulatus has an annual total mortality range from 0.10 to 0.14 indicating that only a small portion of the population lived more than 30 years old (roughly 75 and 396 cm for female and male individuals, respectively) (Choat et al. 2006).
+This strong site affinity, life-history characteristics and our findings of limited juvenile habitat availability suggest that the coral reef of Tutuila Island cannot support a large population.
 These factors combined with the low detectability make this a rare coral reef fish.